tbenade/wercker-devcenter/source/articles/boxes/chef.md

 This should trigger a build, which should pass.

-You need to deploy your box to the wercker registry, just like any other application.
-As such, you also need to create a deploy target for the registry, so let's do so.
+You need to deploy your box to the wercker directory, just like any other application.
+As such, you also need to create a deploy target for the directory, so let's do so.

 Go to the `settings tab` and under the *Deploy targets* section click **add deploy target**, after which a dialog is presented.

 ![image](http://f.cl.ly/items/0n0g0C0W3e1o33322o2R/Screen%20Shot%202013-07-08%20at%203.54.58%20PM.png)

-Pick **wercker registry** as a deploy target and give it a name (such as registry).
+Pick **wercker directory** as a deploy target and give it a name (such as directory).

 ![image](http://f.cl.ly/items/222d453f1R2w1F3a3o1V/Screen%20Shot%202013-07-08%20at%203.55.20%20PM.png)